The Archive:

 Conversations with Famous Photographers

-Building on Farber's pioneering role in online education with Photoworkshop.com back in 1995, we’re now opening our archive of conversations with some of the most iconic photographers of our time.
+Building on Farber's pioneering role in online education with Photoworkshop.com back in 1995, we’re now opening our archive of conversations with some of the most iconic photographers of our time as well as legends of the past.

 These one-on-one conversations—many recorded decades ago—capture the voices, stories, and wisdom of photographers whose work shaped the industry.
 Some are no longer with us, making these recordings an irreplaceable part of photographic history.